The Roosevelts and the NFL: An Intimate History of Now

 Some weeks —well, in my case, maybe even most weeks—things get all jumbled up.

 In the past patch of recent days, a steady dose of daily news about the sorry state of the NFL has been accompanied by the mesmerizing nightly drama of The Roosevelts: An Intimate History.
 Strange bedfellows, indeed.
-Try as I might, I can’t keep them apart, shutterstock_166127357like peas and potatoes resisting the directive to stay in their distinct locations on my plate.
+Try as I might, I can’t keep them apart, like peas and potatoes resisting the directive to stay in their distinct locations on my plate.
 In my dreams, I think I’ve even spotted the bullish Teddy on the line of scrimmage and Roger Goodell wandering around at Sagamore Hill, trying to stay behind his shield.
 What, I wonder, might one story have to say to another?
 I’m pretty sure it’s not quite so simple as the statuesque Eleanor Roosevelt waving her finger at a bunch of players who don’t seem to understand the rules that really matter in life.
 No, I think it has more to do with the fact that we are all engaged in some kind of battle against demons that threaten to pull us down; we just need to recognize them first.

 In the car for a long drive the other day, I stumbled upon a radio show called “In the Market with Janet Parshall.”
 Have any of you ever had the pleasure?
 I know, the first thing that’s confusing about it—especially in the context of a conversation about football—is that her name sounds really close to “Bill Parcells,” the famous coach of many successful teams.
 The show is part of Moody Radio, a network of 36 Christian stations nationwide; according to the website, Janet “evaluates newsworthy topics with guests and listeners using the Bible as a framework for discussion.”